-Jobseeker's allowance (JSA): payment if you have to sign on and look for work.
-Income-based JSA has been replaced by universal credit.
-The contributory version depends on National Insurance contributions paid when in work.
+Jobseeker's allowance (JSA): benefit if you are unemployed and looking for work and have paid enough National Insurance contributions when in work.

-Mandatory reconsideration: the first stage in challenging a decision about your benefits or tax credits.
+Mandatory reconsideration: the first stage in challenging a decision about DWP benefits or child benefit.

 Maternity allowance: payment if you have worked recently but do not qualify for SMP.